 I had been ready to give her a rendition of the next stage in my ‘thinking big’ strategy.
 This time I was working on becoming a Ted speaker extraordinaire, the pinnacle of my career and a title I could proudly display on all my social media accounts.

 I would spend hours creating a signature talk which would blow everyone away, even go viral.

-I could see it in my sights, hey it had worked for Brene Brown, who became an overnight sensation with her talk ‘The power of vulnerability’ and was rewarded with her talk being viewed 32,000 million times and a soon to be Netflix show.
+I could see it in my sights, hey it had worked for Brene Brown, who became an overnight sensation with her talk ‘The power of vulnerability’ and was rewarded with her talk being viewed 32,0000 times and a Netflix show.

 As I was excitedly sharing this with my friend, she looked me straight in the eye, two coffees resting between us, and she said: “How about pausing and resting for a while.”
 I stared at her as the truth hit me and stopped me in my tracks; the words reverberated around me and I realised that my actions lately had been driven by fear.